soruh/I-Telex-Teilnehmerserver/README.md

 ---
 ## Config

+Please rename `config_template.json` to `config.json` and remove the fist line.

-The following can be configured in `config.json`
+The following can then be configured in `config.json`

 ### mySqlConnectionOptions:
   - host: the mysql database host \*